dil-amerk/Ruby-Cheat-Sheet/Ruby_Basics.md

 - #!/usr/bin/env ruby (shebang line)
 - This line figure out which version of Ruby is active.
 - This line always on the top of the file.
+- Only in the main script file is necessary.
 ```

 ## **Exit a running script**